Types of Weight Loss Surgeries

 Because the intestines aren't affected, a sleeve gastrectomy doesn't affect how your body absorbs food, so you're not as likely to fall short on nutrients.

 Cons: Unlike gastric banding, a sleeve gastrectomy is irreversible.
-Since it's relatively new, the long-term benefits and risks are still being evaluated.

 Risks: Typical risks include infection, leaking of the sleeve, and blood clots.